 Do You Know These 12 Salt Secrets?

-In the Save Our Bones Program I explain the bone health benefits of sea salt and recommend that you avoid regular table salt.
+In the Osteoporosis Reversal Program I explain the bone health benefits of sea salt and recommend that you avoid regular table salt.
 In case you’re still using table salt, today you’ll get a brief summary of why you should make the switch.

 So you might be wondering what to do with all your leftover salt.
 Should you just toss it away?
 Not so fast, because salt is a great non-toxic household cleaning and beauty product replacement.

 You see, the carton of acidifying table salt can give you shinier pots and pans, cleaner and brighter clothes, softer skin, and a poison ivy-free garden.

 In this post, I will also give you 12 creative ways to use your leftover table salt.
 But first, let’s go over…

 While all salts come from the sea, table salt is a highly processed product.
 It is bleached to make it look white (natural salt typically has a light gray color) and has additives to prevent caking.
 Since natural anti-caking agents like calcium and magnesium carbonate are more expensive, most table salt contains man-made chemical additives like sodium ferrocyanide decahydrate or sodium aluminosilicate.

 Additionally, about half of all the table salt in the U.S. is supplemented with potassium iodide.
 In ‘Iodine, Your Thyroid, and Your Bone Health’, I explain why this is not a good idea for your bone health.

 While salt in its natural state is alkalizing, processing and chemicals turn it into an acidifying substance.
 And that is why sun-dried sea salt without additives is alkalizing.
 It’s also naturally rich in calcium, potassium, sulphur, magnesium, iron, phosphorus, manganese, copper, iodine and zinc, many of which are Foundation Supplements.